-There are many possible reasons you may want to buy a fence and it’s very likely that you will want a fence that fulfills two or more of the purposes that we’ve discussed so far.
-That’s okay and it’s one of the reasons to ask this question: to discover why you want to buy a fence.
+There are many possible reasons you may want to buy a fence.
+You will likely want a fence that fulfills two or more of the purposes that we’ve discussed so far.
+That’s okay, and it’s one of the reasons to ask this question: to discover why you want to buy a fence.

 There are a lot of fencing materials to consider when asking this question.
-Each material has its own pros and cons, as we’ll discuss in a bit.
+Each fencing material has its pros and cons, as we’ll discuss in a bit.
 Some of the more traditional materials are wood and steel fencing, but there are other options like bamboo, vinyl, aluminum, and wrought iron.
-It is important to consider the type of material you will use to fence your home because it will affect how competently your fence fulfills your intended purpose(s).
+It is important to consider the type of material you will use to fence your home.
+The material you select will affect how effectively your fence fulfills your intended purpose(s).
 So, let’s look at the fencing options available to you:

 Wood has remained a favorite choice for those who prefer a natural look for their yard.
 You can easily customize the design and styling of your wooden fence.
 Solid board fencing, spaced fencing, shadowbox fencing, and picket fencing are just some of the styles available for wooden fences.
 You can also stain or paint your wooden fence to match your desired color.
 The durability of your wood fencing is dependent on the type of wood you use and how much upkeep time you put into your fence.

-Rot is a common problem with wood fences and there is also the chance that you’ll have problems with pests like termites and carpenter ants.
+Rot is a common problem with wood fences, and there is also the chance that you’ll have issues with pests like termites and carpenter ants.
 With the recent rise in the cost of lumber, the cost of any manufactured wooden products has also increased.
-There is also the added stress of determining the right type of wood to use, since different types of wood have their own pros and cons and are best suited for certain purposes.
-Wood fencing requires a lot of maintenance time which might make it a bad choice for those with busy lifestyles and hectic schedules.
+Wood fencing requires a lot of maintenance time, which might make it a wrong choice for those with busy lifestyles and hectic schedules.

-Aluminum fencing is a strong and long-lasting option.
-This option is great for straight boundary lines and is usually used in modern-styled designs.
+Aluminum fencing is a durable and long-lasting option.
+This option is excellent for straight boundary lines and is usually accompanies modern-styled designs.
 One of the beneficial features of aluminum is that it isn’t susceptible to rust.
-Low-maintenance is another great characteristic of aluminum fences.
+Low-maintenance is another excellent characteristic of aluminum fences.

 This type of fence is very sturdy and usually last for a long time.
-This fence is usually used in sports courts or outside playpens for dogs.
-This type of fence is very inexpensive, and requires almost no maintenance.
-Perfect for keeping small children or pets inside the yard, chain-link fences also provide visibility of what’s inside so your beloved little ones (furry or otherwise) are never out of your sight.
+This fence is generally used in sports courts or outside playpens for dogs.
+This type of fence is very inexpensive and requires almost no maintenance.
+Chain-link fences also provide visibility of what’s inside, so your beloved little ones (furry or otherwise) are never out of your sight.

-Chain-link fences are very unattractive and ugly; this type of fencing is considered generic and plain.
-Chain link fences, although functional and cheap, will actually bring down the value and appeal of your home because of its association with industrial and commercial properties.
-Chain-link fences are also a horrible choice for privacy fencing.
+Chain-link fences are very unattractive and ugly; this type of fencing is considered generic and dull.
+Chain link fences, although functional and cheap, will bring down the value and appeal of your home because of its association with industrial and commercial properties.
+Chain-link fences are also a horrible choice for .

 This material is becoming a favorite for those who’d like an environmentally-friendly option for fencing.
-Bamboo fencing is used by most people for ornamental screens and privacy fences in Asian-influenced or urban gardens.
+Most people use bamboo fencing for ornamental screens and privacy fences in Asian-influenced or urban gardens.